 A member of the both the United States Soccer Federation (USSF) and the National Soccer Coaches Association of America (NSCAA), Parikakis has earned three diplomas from the NSCAA, with the most recent being the Advanced National Diploma in 2007.
 He also earned his C License from the USSF in 2010.

 Before taking to the sideline as a coach, Parikakis had a decorated playing career, as he was a four-year starter at center midfielder for Waynesburg.
 In addition to being a two-time captain, he earned All-PAC recognition as a junior and again as a senior after leading the Yellow Jackets to their first winning season in school history.
 During his high school career at nearby Brooke, Parikakis was a member of the 1994 Bruins team which finished as the state runner-up.

 Parikakis earned his Bachelor of Science degree in Athletic Training from Waynesburg in 2001 and earned a Masters of Science in Athletic Coaching from WVU in 2006.

 Assistant Coach Evelyn Tandy

-Evelyn Tandy joins the Bison for her first year as an assistant coach.
+Evelyn Tandy just completed her first year as an assistant coach for the Bison

 Tandy comes to Bethany after working the last year as a City Year Corps Member in Philadelphia, Pa.
 While at City Year, Tandy helped at-risk students by serving as a tutor, mentor and role model.
 Her team voted her as someone who exemplifies strong leadership and shows service to a cause greater than self.